 Dr Eleanor Rosamund Barraclough

 I cut my teeth in the Department of Anglo-Saxon, Norse and Celtic at the University of Cambridge.
-On the principle that you can never have too much of a good thing, I stayed on to do an MPhil and a PhD on landscape and geography in the Sagas of Icelanders.
+On the principle that you can never have too much of a good thing, I stayed on to do a PhD on landscape, identity and cultural memory in the Sagas of Icelanders.
 During this time I was a visiting research scholar at the University of Bergen (Centre for Medieval Studies) and University of Oslo (Department of Linguistics and Scandinavian Studies).

-After a brief stint in advertising, I then defected from the misty fens to the dreaming spires of Oxford in order to take up a Leverhulme Early Career Fellowship in the English Faculty.
+After brief stints in advertising and travel writing, I defected from the misty fens to the dreaming spires of Oxford in order to take up a Leverhulme Early Career Fellowship in the English Faculty.
 During this time I was also an Extraordinary Junior Research Fellow at The Queen’s College.

 In October 2013 I took up a lectureship at Durham University.
 In 2015, I held a Visiting Research Fellowship in the Department of Scandinavian Studies, at the University of Wisconsin-Madison.